Lycée Franco-Allemand – seconde to Terminale

 Enrolment for entrance tests at the LFA takes place until the deadline of 28 January 2021.
 Applications from families returning from overseas are still accepted after that date.

 Application forms are available in December each year.

-Testing will take place at the LFA in February.
+Open Day: Saturday 23 Jan 2021.
+Testing will take place at the LFA on February 3 and 4.

 The Section Internationale de Buc was extended to the high school level in 2005, providing classes from Seconde through Terminale (UK years 11 – upper 6th / USA grades 10 – 12).
 The section is located in the Lycée Franco-Allemand in Buc, which has a reputation of academic excellence in view of the high success rate at the Baccalauréat.
 LFA has French, German and English sections, which creates a rich diversity for students.

 Students in the Anglophone section take the British International Option of the Baccalaureate (OIB) – which is widely recognized in countries outside France, such as Netherlands, Ireland, the UK, Canada and the USA.
 This gives students the possibility to continue their post-secondary education in France or in an Anglophone country.

 Instruction in English includes 5 hours of Literature and 5 hours of History and Geography per week.
 Students can choose from the following enseignements de spécialité:

 - SVT (sciences de la vie et de la terre)